Above all, serving

 I was raised in a tradition of public service that guides my actions to this day.
 While I work hard for my clients and add value to their endeavors through my skills, I am always thinking about the contributions they make to the world around us and how my own support of their enterprise is a building up of the community of service and abundance for the common wealth.
 In my own time, I give what time I can to good causes, especially those directly impacting the South Side of Chicago, where I have lived for 20 years.
 I measure my success less in the amount of wealth my work generates than in the impact it has on the South Side and the city as a whole.

 More recently, my civic work has brought me closer to my roots as a kid raised in the neighborhoods of Boston.
-My work in the Italian American Heritage Society of Chicago hearkens back to many fond memories of the North End, where my grandparents started their family and where I spent my weekends as a kid.
+My work in the Italian American Heritage Society of Chicago hearkens back to many fond memories of the North End, where my grandparents started their family and where I spent my weekends when I was young.

 Tell me about your civic work-what inspires you?